-Methods and systems are provided for a question answering.
-In some implementations, a data element to be updated is identified in a knowledge graph and a query is generated based at least in part on the data element.
-The query is provided to a query processing engine.
-Information is received from the query processing engine in response to the query.
-The knowledge graph is updated based at least in part on the received information.
+Methods and systems are provided for question answering.
+In some implementations, a data element identified in a knowledge graph, and a query is at least in part from the data element.
+The query is from a query processing engine.
+Information from the query processing engine in response to the query.
+The knowledge graph is based at least in part on the received information.

-Nicolas Torzec tweeted me a link to a paper published on the Google AI Blog, which shares a number of authors with this patent.
-It was posted in 2014 (a year after the patent this post is about was filed.)
+Nicolas Torzec tweeted me a link to a paper published on the Google AI Blog, which shares several authors with this patent.
+It was from 2014 (a year after the patent from this post came.)
 The paper explains in more detail how a knowledge graph might become more complete.
 As the Abstract of the paper tells us:

 We discuss how to aggregate candidate answers across multiple queries, ultimately returning probabilistic predictions for possible values for each attribute.
-Finally, we evaluate our system and show that it is able to extract a large number of facts with high confidence.
+Finally, we evaluate our system and show that it can extract many facts with high confidence.

-The paper is Knowledge Base Completion via Search-Based Question Answering Reading this paper in addition to the patent is recommended.
-It presents a much more nuanced look at some of the issues that the people working upon this problem came across, and some of the solutions that they found to address those.
-One of the problems that they use to illustrate how this system works involves identifying the parents of Frank Zappa (His Band was named “The Mothers of Invention” which made that task have some issues unique, as well.)
+The paper is Knowledge Base Completion via Search-Based Question Answering I recommend reading this paper along with the patent.
+It presents a much more nuanced look at some of the issues that the people working upon this problem came across and some of the solutions they found to address them.
+One of the problems that they use to illustrate how this system works involves identifying the parents of Frank Zappa (His Band was “The Mothers of Invention,” which made that task have some issues unique, as well.)

-It does seem like it is a difficult task trying to update a knowledge graph using questions and answers like this, and is a problem that faces some challenges.
-It is interesting seeing what stage we are at in having problems like this addressed – so read this paper carefully along with the patent.
+It seems like it is difficult to update a knowledge graph using questions and answers like this, and it is a problem that faces some challenges.
+Besides, it is interesting seeing what stage we are at in having problems like this addressed – so read this paper carefully and the patent.

-We have been seeing other approaches that look at knowledge graphs from other directions such as:
+We have seen other approaches that look at a knowledge graph from other directions, such as:

 3 Ways Query Stream Ontologies Change Search – this is about Google looking at query stream information to identify data that it can extract from the Web to use to build ontologies.
-By looking at searchers queries, in effect it is crowdsourcing information about topics that may be helpful in building those ontologies.
+By looking at searchers’ queries, in effect, it is crowdsourcing information about topics that may help build those ontologies.

 Constructing Knowledge Bases with Context Clouds – This tells us about how Google could look at unstructured content that it might be able to use to build up knowledge bases.
 We see statements like this from the patent the post is about:

-We haven’t reached the point where updating or building a knowledge base can be automated, and updating some knowledge graph information about some sensitive topics that change may be necessary still, but we have some examples of approaches that are underway towards such updates a possibility.
+We haven’t quite reached the point where you can automate the updating or building of a knowledge base.
+That would mean updating some knowledge graph information about some sensitive topics that change may be necessary still.
+We have some examples of approaches that are underway towards such updates as a possibility.